Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Environmental pollution and greenhouse gas emissions are already driving up our healthcare costs, flooding our homes, and reducing our quality of life.
 Massachusetts is one of the fastest-warming states in the country, along with the rest of the New England states, due to climate change in the Gulf of Maine.
 Urgent measures are needed at the state level to prepare our communities physically and financially for climate resilience and pollution reduction mandates.

-Bill Humphrey is an environmental champion and climate action advocate who has previously been endorsed for Newton City Council by Sierra Club Massachusetts and Sunrise Boston for his prior activism and advocacy for cutting off the reliance on and new exploitation of fossil fuel resources.
+Bill Humphrey is an environmental champion and climate action advocate who has previously been endorsed for Newton City Council by Sierra Club and Sunrise Boston for his prior activism and advocacy for cutting off the reliance on and new exploitation of fossil fuel resources.
 He is now Vice Chair of the Programs & Services Committee, which is one of the two committees that deals most directly with environmental impact and resilience work.
 Most recently, he helped shepherd through the passage of a significant reform to the protection of trees on private property in Newton, and he also supported and strengthened the city’s plastic waste reduction ordinance.

-Bill has also been a vocal opponent of the private natural gas utility industry’s lack of repair efforts to leaking pipes and the legacy of costly, damaged roads from its digging to expand infrastructure.
+Getting off gas – Bill has also been a vocal opponent of the private natural gas utility industry’s lack of repair efforts to leaking pipes and the legacy of costly, damaged roads from its digging to expand infrastructure.
 Our state regulators need to do more because municipalities are not allowed to do much about this.
 He has supported Newton’s cutting-edge efforts to reduce and green our energy usage, but now we need additional financial support to help people and businesses with this transition, to decarbonize and weatherize their buildings.
 Bill also championed prohibiting new construction hookups to natural gas in Newton, before anyone else on the Council got on board with the idea, and eventually Newton was granted permission from the Legislature as part of the Ten Communities pilot (an effort led by activists in the Town of Brookline) to formulate a local ordinance to this effect.

-We need our heating and energy to be clean and green, in residential spaces and large buildings, and we need to electrify and build out our transportation infrastructure.
+Energy reform – We need our heating and energy to be clean and green, in residential spaces and large buildings, and we need to electrify and build out our transportation infrastructure.
 We need to stop building brand-new fossil fuel infrastructure.
 We need regulatory reform on the approvals process for responsible renewable energy sites.

-Sadly, too often, our society has allowed dangerous pollution to be released into our air and water, with enormous health consequences.
+Environmental justice – Sadly, too often, our society has allowed dangerous pollution to be released into our air and water, with enormous health consequences.
 Disproportionately, those impacts have fallen on low-income and minority individuals and communities.
 We need to use existing law, swiftly and fairly, to ensure elimination of pollution, provide meaningful and substantial compensation for those affected, and impose punishment for those responsible.
 Environmental public safety should not be taken lightly or be treated as an afterthought corrected by an occasional minor fine.

 The climate crisis is likely to transform the Massachusetts economic structure and society, regardless of our choices now.
 It is our responsibility to ensure this transformation is a positive one that benefits our entire Commonwealth and the people who live in it.